rezarahimian/docs/multiple_withdrawal.rst

     :scale: 100%
     :figclass: align-center

-    *Figure 10: Functionality of approve method with new added code*
+    *Table 1: Functionality of approve method with new added code*

 These two functions will address race condition and prevent allowance double-spend exploit: